kinostl/We-Have-To-Kill-Chaos/notes.md

 ```

 I like how that looks for items but maybe I should still do the full screen item screen, it looks like it might be confusing otherwise.

+NES FF1 only used inventory for overworld items.
+Equip has its own screen just for weapons and another just for armor.
+There seems to be no in-battle equipment changing.

+GBA version has a proper / more traditional / more modern equip screen that integrates everything.

+I think removing in-battle equip is the more fun option and easier to design around.

+Lets drop Item stuff for now and work on the equip screen.

+Equip screen can probably take inspiration from GBA.
+Drop the idea of seperating armor and weapon screens and weapon inventory

+Equip screen, stats show on the left side, and sub-stats on the right.
+During equip, replace stats with choices?